perymimon/react-anime-manager/README.md

 ![react logo](https://reactjs.org/icons/icon-96x96.png)

 ## REACT ANIME MANAGER

-FINALLY a solution to the annoying issue with animation in react.
-Basically the problem of animating exit [and entry] of components, before component leave the solution bring you extra loops to make your animation.
-It work on `array of objects` `array or primitve` one `object` or `primitive` that changes over time.
+Finally, Solved the issue with animation in React.
+Basically the problem of managing exit and entry of components to the page, List or solo, so that they can be animated.

-And brings consist items states that help to build components to render, Or choose triggering some animation function from a library.
-The solution try to be un-opinionated about which library or methods are used for the actual animation as long as it has some sort of method to tell when animation complete.
+The solution writes basis on hooks-only,  ~140 lines in one file.
+No dependency other than `React`, so you can fork it out expand it and share it back.

-It writes basis only on originals react hooks, at ~140 lines in one file.
-No dependency other than `React`
+In v2.0 it works now on `array of objects` `array or primitive` one `object` or `primitive` and brings consist items states that help you return components to render ( or choose to trigger animation from a library).
+It tries to be un-opinionated about which methods are actual used for the animation as long as it has some sort of way to tell when animation complete.

 # Install